Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 </trkpt>
 ```

-The `<src>` element of GPX 1.1.1 is a "mixed" type to provide forwards and backwards compatibility with GPX 1.1:
+The new `<src>` element of GPX 1.1.1 is a "mixed" type to provide forwards and backwards compatibility with GPX 1.1:

 ```xml
 <trk>